 “Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
 And surely I am with you always, to the very end of the age.”
 (Matthew 28:19-20, NIV)

-We are committed to “making disciples” of all ages.
+We are committed to “making disciples” of all ages and all nations.
 A disciple is a follower of Jesus Christ, who is always growing in love and obedience to Him.
 So we want to help our members grow.
 But what does growth look like?
 At Faith Bible Church, we use these 3 Scriptural principles to guide us:

 - The Great Commandment, “Love God” (Matt 22:37)